cartesi/pos-dlib/README.md

 reward = (contract_balance * distNumerator) / distDenominator;

 If reward is bigger than `maxReward`, the contract pays `maxReward`.
 If reward is smaller than `minReward`, the contract pays the `minReward`.
-If either of those are smaller than the contract's balance, it pays it's balance.
+Finally, If the reward is bigger than the contract's balance, it pays the balance.

 The function `reward` can only be called by an `operator`, defined during the contract's deployment.
 The operator is supposed to be a smart contract (the pos contract), not an EOA.